 San Francisco is made up of 49 square miles of long boulevards, curvy streets, hidden alleyways and lots of hills.
 But have no fear!
-Follow these tips, along with some of our app recommendations, and you’ll be the transportation hero of your San Francisco adventure.
+Follow these tips and you’ll be the transportation hero of your San Francisco adventure.

 Getting to San Francisco

 Flying into San Francisco International Airport (SFO)

-BART rapid rail is a fast and inexpensive way to get from SFO to San Francisco.
-After picking up your luggage, look for signs for AirTrain, the free tram service.
-Take either the Red or Blue AirTrain line to the Garage G and BART stop in the International Terminal.
-Hop on the BART train going towards Pittsburg/Baypoint, signified by the yellow line on the BART map.
+Bay Area Rapid Transit's, or BART's, all-electric trains are a fast, inexpensive, and dependable way to get from SFO to San Francisco.
+Once you have your luggage, follow the signs for AirTrain, a free tram service to all terminals.
+Take either the Red or Blue AirTrain line to the Garage G and BART stop in International Terminal G.

 With app-based transportation services, including Lyft and Uber, you can arrange to ride with drivers using their personal, non-commercial vehicles via smartphone.
 These services pick up passengers on Level 5 of the Domestic Garage.
 This video demonstrates how to find your ride at SFO.
-Fares and travel times vary according to demand and traffic, but it typically takes 30 minutes and costs $30-40 to get from SFO to popular San Francisco neighborhoods like Union Square.
+Fares and travel times vary according to demand and traffic.

 Shared Van & Shuttle Service

 Several privately-owned, shared-ride vans provide service between SFO and passenger-specified locations.
 The one-way rate from SFO to the city center is approximately $17.
 Depending on the number of passengers, shared ride vans may make multiple stops, so the travel time can vary.
-In the Domestic Terminals, shuttles pick up passengers curbside on the Arrivals Level terminal.
+In the Domestic Terminals, shuttles pick up passengers curbside on the Arrivals Level.
 In the International Terminal, passenger pick-up is on the Arrivals Level roadway center island.

 Taxis & Limousines